 Why should you be vilified and punished for being successful?

-HareBall almost 13 years ago
+HareBall about 13 years ago

 Even the hedge funders add to the economy.
 Do you think they just gather money and not spend it?
 People not spending is a major reason there has been no appreciable increase in the economy.
 Just because some of the people inherited their wealth does not give others the right to take it away from them.
 A lot of those are still creating jobs because of the businesses they inherited.
 I am so sick of people who want to take from someone else because they are too lazy to take care of themselves.

-bnavarro almost 13 years ago
+bnavarro about 13 years ago

 Paying taxes is not “taking away from someone else because they are too lazy to take care of themselves”.
 We will not have a society without government and government will not exist without revenue (taxes).
 If you want to see what a society without government looks like, take a look at Somalia.
 In the meantime, it is perfectly legitimate to have a discussion about what government should do, and how it should be funded.
 I believe support of the government should be a shared sacrifice.
 If one person’s share of the tax burden means he will have to choose between paying his rent or keeping his electricity turned on. and another person’s share means he can only afford five weeks in Europe instead of six this year, the sacrifice is not shared.
 The share of taxes being paid by the top 1% has been declining while the share paid by the poor and middle class has been rising, and that is not fair.

-connie almost 13 years ago
+connie about 13 years ago

 Randayn, you certainly have bought all the brainwashing.
 You might do a little research and find out the truth.